bernaferrari/color-studio/README.md

 ### History
 First and foremost, but not exclusively, this app follows Material Design, with a special emphasis in dark mode.
 While dark mode is trending nowadays, the idea came when writing [Change Detection](https://github.com/bernaferrari/ChangeDetection).
 Back then it was hard to make a coherent dark theme.
 In [May 2019](https://github.com/material-components/material-components-android/releases/tag/1.1.0-alpha06), Material Design Components for Android started receiving dark mode support.
 Material Dark Theme, however, [has a twist](https://material.io/design/color/dark-theme.html#properties): it applies a white overlay as a surface gets higher (more elevated).
-This is mandatory and instantly broke half my app.
+Back then, as far as I remember, this was mandatory (now it is optional) and instantly broke half my app.
 I started using more and more `elevation = 0`, but then it made the light theme worse.
 Choosing colors, which was already hard, became trial and error.
 I relied a lot on [Color Hexa](https://www.colorhexa.com/), but as my projects got more complex, it got insufficient and became a pain.
 Suddenly, I was already developing my own tool.

 ### Overview